eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 thing because multiple implementations waste effort.
 This argument has merit, but I think languages being specification-defined is a good thing from a stability perspective.
 It's what they call a tradeoff.

-My own experience of using Rust is that it hardly ever feels like a puzzle or a chore of having to fit my program into the language.
-Most of the time it just works. `cargo` specially is a joy to use and every language community should aim to have something like it.
-The only parts that are occassionally frustrating are the obscure error messages produced by misusing closures and/or async, and the still-unfinished parts of the language (some obscure corners of async).

 ### Lexical Lifetimes